apache/apisix-ingress-controller/test/e2e/README.md

 * Create etcd deployment and etcd service in the specified namespace;
 * Create apisix deployment and apisix service in the specified namespace (note both the control plane and data plane are created);
 * Create apisix-ingress-controller deployment in the specified namespace;
+* Create a http server with [kennethreitz/httpbin](https://hub.docker.com/r/kennethreitz/httpbin/) as the upstream.

 The abovementioned steps are run before each case starts and all resources will be destroyed after the case finishes.